azuremadeeasy/azuremadeeasy/README.md

-# Welcome to My GitHub Portfolio!
+# Welcome to the Azure Made Easy Portfolio
 ## About Me

 Hi, This is Azure Made Easy a YouTuber and IT professional with a passion for helping others learn about Azure technologies.
 I've been working in the IT industry for 10+ years and have gained extensive experience in cloud engineering with an Azure focus.